75 vintage cars ride from Vadodra to Statue of Unity, enchant passers-by | Entertainment

 A viewing gallery has been created at a height of 135 metres inside the statue to enable tourists to have a view of the dam and nearby mountain ranges.

-Prime Minister Narendra Modi, while dedicating the giant memorial to the nation, said that it will be a reminder about the courage of a man who thwarted efforts to disintegrate India.
+Prime Minister Narendra Modi, while dedicating the giant memorial to the nation, said that it will be a reminder of the courage of a man who thwarted efforts to disintegrate India.

 He had described the Statue of Unity as a symbol of the country's engineering and technical capabilities.